TeamREPENTOGON/REPENTOGON/docs/docs/EntityNPC.md

 ___
 ### UpdateDirtColor () {: aria-label='Functions' }
 #### void UpdateDirtColor ( boolean Immediate ) {: .copyable aria-label='Functions' }
 Instructs the entity to update its dirt color.
-This is generally done automatically on vanilla entities, but up until now, modded ones have been quite limited in this reagard.
+This is generally done automatically on vanilla entities, but up until now, modded ones have been quite limited in this regard.

 If `Immediate` is set, the dirt color will be set to exactly what is beneath the entity.
 Otherwise, it will be updated smoothly over the course of multiple frames.